standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 “I don’t find anything shocking in seeing death ahead for me,” said Masson.

-{28}“No, you see it as it is, and yourself as you are,” said Bumpus.
+“No, you see it as it is, and yourself as you are,” said Bumpus.
 “You are a long way above and below the rest of us.
 Below is the wrong word.”